cloud-9-aviation/pre-commit/README.md

 #### Setup
 This project includes three files in the .devcontainer and .vscode directories that enable you to use GitHub Codespaces or Docker and VSCode locally to set up an environment that includes all the necessary extensions and tools for Python development.

 The Dockerfile specifies the base image and dependencies needed for the development container.
-The Dockerfile installs the necessary dependencies for the development container, including Python 3 and flit, a tool used to build and publish Python packages.
-It sets an environment variable to indicate that flit should be installed globally.
+The Dockerfile installs the necessary dependencies for the development container, including Python 3 and Poetry, a tool used to build and publish Python packages.
+It sets an environment variable to indicate that Poetry should be installed globally.
 It then copies the pyproject.toml file into the container and creates an empty README.md file.
-It creates a directory src/python_package and installs only the development dependencies using flit.
+It creates a directory src/python_package and installs only the development dependencies using Poetry.
 Finally, it removes unnecessary files, including the pyproject.toml, README.md, and src directory.

 The devcontainer.json file is a configuration file that defines the development container's settings, including the Docker image to use, any additional VSCode extensions to install, and whether or not to mount the project directory into the container.
 It uses the python-3-miniconda container as its base, which is provided by Microsoft, and also includes customizations for VSCode, such as recommended extensions for Python development and specific settings for those extensions.
 In addition to the above, the settings.json file also contains a handy command that can automatically install pre-commit hooks.
 These hooks can help ensure the quality of the code before it's committed to the repository, improving the overall codebase and making collaboration easier.